-7 When the administrator (Management tool) disables Bluetooth scanning by enforcing the Management tool policy, all Bluetooth functionality on the device is disabled.
+&lt;sup>9 When the administrator (management tool) disables Bluetooth scanning by enforcing the management tool policy, all Bluetooth functionality on the device is disabled.
 Alternately, the UBE control can be used to disable Bluetooth scanning, and the Bluetooth radio can still be used.

-8 See DoD CIO memo "Mobile Application Security Requirements", 06 Oct 2017, for information on reviewing mobile applications.
+See DoD CIO memo "Mobile Application Security Requirements", 06 Oct 2017, for information on reviewing mobile applications.